trailofbits/testing-handbook/content/docs/fuzzing/_index.md

     check_buf(buffer);
 }
 ```
 main.rs (Rust): Example code with a bug that causes an abort.
+The `check_buf` funciton aborts for the input "abc".
 {{< /tab >}}
 {{< /tabs >}}
 {{< /customFigure >}}